County Hall / County & Borough Gaols

 Ipswich Historic Lettering: County Hall East Suffolk2004 image

-St Andrew House, an unattractive 'add-on' block which runs behind the terrace of small shops in St Helens Street, with an entrance onto Grimwade Street has an entrance in keeping with its surroundings to the left of the archway leading into the County hall car park.
+St Andrew House, an unattractive 'add-on' block which runs behind the terrace of small shops in St Helens Street, with an side-door onto Grimwade Street has an entrance in keeping with its surroundings to the left of the archway leading into the County hall car park.
 Above the double doors is carved:

 'EAST SUFFOLK COUNTY COUNCIL'

 The old split in administrative areas of East and West Suffolk is commemorated here; they were amalgamated in 1974 to form one large shire county.
 Ipswich Corporation (County Borough) lost many of its responsibilities as a result.
+For more information, scroll down to 'County Hall through time'.

 Ipswich Historic Lettering: County Hall East Suffolk2014 imageIpswich Historic Lettering: County Hall East Suffolk